 ANTHRO 1025 World Cultures: 3 semester hours

 An ethnographic survey of the major culture areas of the world (Africa, North and South America, Europe and Oceania).
 This course satisfies the Cultural Diversity requirement.

 ANTHRO 1030 Democracy and War: 3 semester hours

 Using the world's first democracy in ancient Greece as a case study, this course will address questions about the origins of democracy, the key elements of a successful democratic government, the mechanisms by which democratic and non-democratic states go to war, the manner in which they cope with war and the psychological effects of war on warriors and civilian populations that will help us learn how our own democracy works and affects our lives.

 ANTHRO 1033 World Archaeology: 3 semester hours

 Discusses some of the greatest discoveries in archaeology from prehistoric cultures to ancient civilizations of Africa, Asia, Australia, Europe and the Americas.
 Archaeological examples may include early human origins at Olduvai Gorge in Tanzania, the pyramids of ancient Egypt, the Maya and Aztec of Mexico, the rise of civilization in Mesopotamia, England's Stonehenge, the Roman city of Pompeii, upper Paleolithic cave paintings in France and Spain, and American Indian pueblos of the Southwest.
 This introductory course is designed for non-anthropology majors, or for those who are considering the major.
-Satisfies the Cultural Diverstiy requirement.
+This course atisfies the Cultural Diversity requirement.

 ANTHRO 1037 The Wonders of Greece: Introduction to Greek History and Culture: 3 semester hours